 Search Coverage List, Models & Reports

-This is a recurring piece we write monthly where we track several key monthly indicators, which have historically led Macau GGR growth.
-The data points for the most recent month show only 7 of the 19 y/y indicators are better than the prior month versus 12 of 19 last month, as our data points took a meaningful step backwards this month.
-We chart all 19 of the indicators, and we show a summary table in Exhibit 2.
+Each month we track several indicators, which have historically led Macau GGR growth by several months.
+The data points for the most recent month show 14 of the 19 y/y indicators are better than the prior month versus only 6 of 19 last month.
+We chart each and we show a summary table in Exhibit 2.

 - next →